redtexts/texts/philoren_1943_money_must_go.md

 almost as fast as new papers appear--group (a) particularly--old ones die.

-**George**: The death of a newspaper is a comparatively rare occurence, Professor.
+**George**: The death of a newspaper is a comparatively rare occurrence, Professor.

 **Professor**: The fact that such demises are rare is proof that there